What is astronomy?

 Some universities will only offer astronomy as a combination with astrophysics or physics degrees and it is also possible to study astronomy as part of a joint honours course.

-What should I study at high school if I want to study an astronomy degree?
+What should if I want to study an astronomy degree?

 Most universities will require high grades in either physics or maths (or both) but some universities may not require it.
 Other science subjects may also be beneficial but all universities will ask for different entry requirements.